WasabiMushyPeas/coilSafetyCircuit/README.md

 - **Max Continuous Coil Power:** 65v 5A
 - **Max Burst Coil Power:** 65v 35A
 - **Pump Power:** 12v 5A
+- **Temperature Sensors:** 4 thermistors with an accuracy of ±0.25°C

 ## Parts List